biomed kitchen

 the three-percent problem

-3% of any invoice goes to the support of medical infrastructure in low-resource communities
+three percent of every biomed kitchen invoice is used to support medical infrastructure in low-resource communities

 global health